deyingsong/awesome-brain-fm/README.md

 - benchmarks, python libraries, and opensource data platform for neural and behavior data
 - tutorials and other resources for foundation models for the brain

 though it may not be fully exhaustive.
+This repository is a work in progress and will be updated regularly.

 ![](fig/word_cloud.png)